imohitmayank/a_lazy_data_science_guide/natural_language_processing/BERT.md

 - Training BERT is an interesting paradigm in itself.
 The original paper proposed two unsupervised methods for training,
   1. **Masked LM (MLM)**: Where some percentage of the input (15%) tokens are masked at random, and then the model tries to predict those masked tokens.
 They created a special token `[MASK]` for this purpose which is later not used for fine tuning.
 This was
-  2. **Next Sentence Prediction (NSP)**: Where two sentences A and B are chosen such that, 50% of the time B is the actual next sentence that follows A (labeled as `IsNext`), and 50% of the time it is a random sentence from the corpus (labeled as `NotNext`).
-The model is trained to predict if the second sentences follows the first or not.
+  2. **Next Sentence Prediction (NSP)**: Where two sentences A and B are chosen such that, 50% of the time B is the actual next sentence that follows A (labelled as `IsNext`), and 50% of the time it is a random sentence from the corpus (labelled as `NotNext`).
+The model is trained to predict if the second sentences follow the first or not.

 ## Code